Skip to content

 Places to eat in the North East

-Tuck into some tasty local fare at cafés and restaurants in places across the North East, from takeaway coffee to a hearty lunch, or bring a picnic and enjoy the fresh spring air outside.
+Tuck into some delicious treats at cafés and restaurants in places across the North East, from takeaway coffee to a hearty lunch.